ashley-yihui-lee/honolulu-tuna/README.md

    - Use [Tabula](https://tabula.technology/) to extract the datasets from the [WCPFC Data](https://www.wcpfc.int/data-catalogue).

 2. **Data Understanding**
-   - Review documentation to comprehend the meaning of each row and column in the dataset.
+   - Review documentation to understand the meaning of each row and column in the dataset.

 3. **Data Analysis**
    - Use Python (Pandas) to load, view, and process the data, extracting insights and performing calculations.
 Data cleaning is done in the notebook "skj-bet-tuna.ipynb."
 Separate analyses are conducted in "bet-tuna.ipynb" and "skj-tuna.ipynb."